hitokiri-mata/katacoda-courses/kubernetes-pipelines/cdc-with-k8s/step4-clone-source.md

 <img src="./assets/app-arch.png" width="400">

-In the following steps, you will go into each directory where you will build, tag, push and start each container on you Kubernetes cluster.
+In the following steps, you will go into each directory where you will build, tag, push, and start each container on your Kubernetes cluster.